thetomcoffee/learningdart/README.md

 * variables
 * finals
 * functions
 * function arguments/parameters
+* curly brackets for function body
+* formatting strings

-Note, there is a convention in Dart that your code should be in camel case per [Vandad ](https://www.youtube.com/c/vandadnp)
+Note, there is a convention in Dart that your code should be in camel case per [Vandad ](https://www.youtube.com/c/vandadnp).
+Also, Dart can make a string using single or double quotes, like JavaScript.

 <!--
 ## Getting Started